swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 Note that there are toolkits other than scanpy (e.g. Seurat, SingleCellExperiment objects) which are not directly compatible without conversions.

-## Input options: STAR Solo vs Cell Ranger vs counts matrix

-Within these workflows, there are two options for generating a counts matrix from fastq sequence data (counting copies per gene per cell);

-* CellRanger: Developed by 10X genomics, this is a widely used package that works for 10X genomics data.
-Usage is subject to licence conditons (see Licenses section) and available only to registered users.
-Currenlty only the inbuilt human and mouse references are avaliable.
-CellRanger will also output a '.cloupe' file, which may be used with the 'cell loupe' desktop program.
-* StarSOLO: An open source alternative, which can be configured to support different sequencing technologies.
-The current implementation works multiple species (subject to reference annotations).
-* Counts matrix: Sometimes you already have a counts matrix - these are available for many public datasets already.
-Or, if you are using data from probe-based kits (e.g. 10X fixed rna kit), you'll need to get your counts matrix as described by the manufactuer.

 # Licenses